78points/cakephp_bootstrap_WYSIWYG_editor/README.md

 ## TODO:
-* Figure out how to include pasting images in to editor from toolbar
+* Function for pasting images in to editor from toolbar button